jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 What can ordinary people do?

-In _Techvolution_, we'll see how everyone on Main Street today has a big choice to make.
+In this book _Techvolution_, we'll see how everyone on Main Street today has a big choice to make.
 To improve our lives we can either pick a side in the increasingly nasty Left/Right war.
 Or, we can start funding, buying, and using new products, apps, and electronics that we custom-design to solve our everyday problems.
 But before the middle-class can choose the better option and reach for the incredible power of modern technology, we need to redefine what's good and bad in our politics.

 To do that, we must adopt a new political philosophy for people in the moderate middle.